 In fact, in the 1980s, Japan's export success led to another challenge: calls from politicians in the U.S. to limit imports of Japanese cars in order to protect American car companies.
 This protectionist argument was based on criticism that Japan was not operating according to principles of free trade, specifically that it was not opening up its own market enough to cars from other countries.
-To be sure, in 1984, the U.S. trade deficit with Japan was almost US\$37 billion, higher than the trade deficit with any other country.5 Once again, the Japanese companies adapted, and began moving parts of their production process to the countries where they were selling cars.
-For example, Toyota and Honda now have car assembly plants in Ontario.
+To be sure, in 1984, the U.S. trade deficit with Japan was almost US\$37 billion, higher than the trade deficit with any other country.
+Once again, the Japanese companies adapted, and began moving parts of their production process to the countries where they were selling cars.
+That includes Canada-Toyota and Honda, two of Japan's largest carmakers, have car assembly plants in Ontario.